0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

 * The mempool functions for single/multi producer/consumer are deprecated and will be removed in 16.11.
   It is replaced by rte_mempool_generic_get/put functions.

+* The ethtool support will be removed from KNI in 16.11.
+  It is implemented only for igb and ixgbe.
+  It is really hard to maintain because it requires some out-of-tree kernel code to be duplicated in this kernel module.
+  Removing this partial support will help to restrict the PCI id definitions to the PMD code.